 Depending on the severity of the addiction and how long the drug has been abused, patients may enroll in an inpatient program followed by outpatient rehab, or jump right into outpatient rehab.

 At The Carter Treatment Center, we offer comprehensive rehabilitation services through Georgia, including Suwanee, Alpharetta, Cumming, Duluth, Buford, Lawrenceville, Peachtree Corners, and Gwinnett County.
-Call (678) 737-4430 to learn more.
+Contact us by calling (678) 737-4430 to learn more.

 What is the definition of addiction?

 Addiction is a psychological and/or physical inability to stop consuming a substance even when it causes physical, spiritual, mental, or financial harm.More FAQ's